TranscryptOrg/Transcrypt/Transcrypt/docs/sphinx/integration_javascript.rst

 Integration example: jQuery
 ---------------------------

 In contrast to the use of the *fabric.js* library in the Pong example, *jQuery* hasn't been encapsulated at all.
-It's just downloaded on the fly from a Content Delivery Network and used as-is.
+It's just downloaded on the fly from a content delivery network and used as-is.
 Instead of the *$* (that is not a valid Python identifier), an *S* is used as :ref:`alias <pragma_alias>`.
 This might have been any character sequence.

 +------------------------------------------------------------+-------------------------------------------------------------------------------+
 | .. literalinclude:: ../../demos/jquery_demo/jquery_demo.py | .. literalinclude:: ../../demos/jquery_demo/__javascript__/jquery_demo.mod.js |